Run MATLAB from Microsoft Azure Marketplace

 |Virtual network||Enables resources to communicate with each other.
 If you select an existing virtual network resource, then the template does not create this resource.|

-The architecture of these resources is summarized in this diagram.
+The architecture of these resources is summarized in the following diagram.

 A preconfigured Ubuntu® VM is provided to make deployment easy.
-The VM contains this software:
+The VM contains the following software:

 MATLAB, Simulink®, toolboxes, and support for GPUs.